boystrange/FairCheck/README.md

 The process definitions in Eq.
 (4) and Eq.
 (5) illustrate the difference between **session-bounded** and **session-unbounded** processes.
-In a session-bounded process, there is an upper bound to the number of sessions the process needs to create and complete in order to terminate.
+In a session-bounded process, there is an upper bound to the number of sessions the process needs to create in order to terminate.

 The script [`equation_4_A.pi`](artifact/equation_4_A.pi) contains the process `A` in Eq.
 (4).